kojix2/chatgpt-cli/README.md

 > !git commit -m "$RESP"
 ```

-The contents of the standard error output can also be inserted into the chat with `%STDERR`.
+You can also insert the contents of the standard error output into the chat using `%STDERR`.

 ```bash
 > !!wrong_command